 - Generating reports for each centre consumes plenty of time in communication and analysis.

-- The conflict between departments may occur.
+- Conflict between departments may occur.

 - Organizations must not rely entirely on this accounting system.
 Some areas must need extended and detailed investigation.